FireSat-S-Project/Mission-Control-Software/README.md

 FireSat-S proposes a lightweight CNN-based TinyML inference architecture for on-board wildfire detection.

-The AI layer is currently conceptual/prototype-level and intended to demonstrate autonomous decision-making capability within the embedded architecture.
+The AI layer is currently prototype-level and intended to demonstrate autonomous decision-making capability within the embedded architecture.

+The current implementation demonstrates software architecture and inference integration logic rather than a flight-trained wildfire detection model.

 ## Proposed Features